-Footnote c allows for timber components meeting the requirements of heavy timber to be used in the construction of all roofs having a fire-resistance rating of 1 hour or less in lieu of the required fire-resistance rating.
-This means that a mass timber roof meeting the minimum size requirement of heavy timber can be used in construction Types I-B, II-A and II-B which otherwise prohibit the use of combustible framing.
+Footnote c allows for timber components meeting the requirements of heavy timber to be used in the construction of all roofs having an FRR of 1 hour or less in lieu of the required FRR.
+This means that a mass timber roof meeting the minimum size requirement of heavy timber can be used in construction Types I-B, II-A and II-B, which otherwise prohibit the use of combustible framing.